Christophe

 Yoga Institute, Mumbai: Basic course in clinical hypnotherapy and self-hypnosis

-* Previously "Manthan Foundation" (FYI: The Yog Psychology Foundations' courses might be slightly different and designated with a different name)
+* Previously called "Manthan Foundation", The Yog Psychology Foundations' courses might be slightly different and designated with a different name on their website

 Professional Experience in Yoga: